BIIFSweden/FOM_Multiplexed/multiplexed_celldetection_cellclassification.md

 ## Strategies for creating classifiers
 Aim: we now want to build a classifier trained on the cell objects of several cores.
 With this we aim for a more generalizable classifier.
 We will exemplify this for the TAMM/not-TAMM classifier.
-* Both images should contain TAMM/not-TAMM point-annotations We now have two images with a few point annotations for training a combined TAMM/not-TAMM classifier.
+* Both images should contain TAMM/not-TAMM point-annotations.

+We now have two images with a few point annotations for training a combined TAMM/not-TAMM classifier.
 For this:

 * go to `Menu->Classify->Object classification->Train object classifier`
 * as before select the features (all intensity measurements on `480`) and classes (TAMM/not-TAMM)
-* within the `Train object classifier` GUI press `Load training` and move both images from `Available` to `Selected` using the two arrows  , then `Apply`.
+* within the `Train object classifier` GUI press `Load training` and move both images from `Available` to `Selected` using the two arrows, then press `Apply`.
 * Save the classifier under the name `TAMM_combined`.

 ![](img/screenshot_train_loadTraining.png?raw=true "Screenshot")